-According to Harvard University, each year Americans receive more than 100 million trees worth of junk mail.
+According to Harvard University, each year Americans receive over 100 million tree’s worth of junk mail.
 Creating and inevitably tossing out that mail consumes more energy than 3 million cars.

 The same amount of energy could be used to power to nearly 1.5 million homes for an entire year!